vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    for more details.
 2. Check that you are using the same subscription key for both the access token and the payment requests.
    If you have a valid access token, but for a different MSN, you will get an error.
-3. Check the Swagger specification for the correct spelling of all the header parameters.
+3. Check the swagger specification for the correct spelling of all the header parameters.
    They are case sensitive: `Authorization: Bearer <snip>` is not the same as `Authorization: bearer <snip>`.
 4. Make sure you are using the right environment and check that you are using the correct API keys for the environment.
 The
    [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md)
    is completely separate from the production environment, and both the MSN and the API keys are different.
-5. Check both the HTTP response header and the response body from our API.
+5. Check both the HTTP response header and the response body from our API for errors.
    For most errors the body contains an explanation of what went wrong.
 6. If you are a partner and you are using partner keys: Double check everything described here: